aaronlsmiles/NeRFusion/README.md

 # NeRFusion
-## NeRFusion: Towards Understanding Diffusion and NeRF in Spatial Computing (Work in progress)
+### Towards Understanding Diffusion and NeRF in Spatial Computing (Work in progress)

 Exploring diffusion with natural language and editable neural radiance fields (NeRF) in 3D reconstructed environments towards understanding applications in human-robot interaction and spatial computing.